AnTheMaker/GoodBots/README.md

     ├── googlebot.ips
     │   IP-Addesses used by the Google Crawler
     │
+    ├── mojeekbot.ips
+    │   IP-Addesses used by the Mojeek Crawler
+    │
     ├── pingdombot.ips
     │   IP-Addesses used by the Pingdom Bot
     │